-Thoughtfully chosen graphics used with clear, informative and legitimate blocks of text can greatly enhance the conversions.
+Thoughtfully chosen graphics used with clear, informative and legitimate blocks of text can greatly enhance conversions.

-Also, it’s important that benefits are highlighted through catchy snippets that readily gains attention of the user.
+Also, it’s important that benefits are highlighted through catchy snippets that readily gain the attention of the user.
 Moreover, it is especially useful to re-mention the free things, they’ll be receiving, near call-to-action buttons.
 This results in higher ROI.

 As you mention the benefits that result from executing the action; it’s important that you mention the drawbacks that may result from not completing the same.
-This triggers FOMO into the customers – the “fear of missing out.”
-People don’t want to live with a feeling that they are not going to have something that everybody else out there has.
+This triggers FOMO in the customers – the “fear of missing out.”
+People don’t want to live with the feeling that they are not going to have something that everybody else out there has.

-FOMO exists not only in our social lives, but our professional lives as well.
+FOMO exists not only in our social lives but in our professional lives as well.
 Web designers and marketers can make use of this fear by mentioning what a user is going to miss out on if he/she doesn’t complete the action.

-In a recent study, it was found out that about 75% of the surveyed people judged a company’s credibility solely based on their website designing.
-This makes us readily conclude that design has a major impact on the consumers.
+In a recent study, it was found that about 75% of the surveyed people judged a company’s credibility solely based on its website design.
+This makes us readily conclude that design has a major impact on consumers.
 It not only acts as a deciding factor of whether a user will complete an action on a website, but it also projects a good or bad image of the company to the customers that make them decide whether to use any of the products or services or not.